-If your topic can be summarized in one word it is too broad. thesis statement should be written to help assert your view, structure your argument, and introduce evidence to back up your points.
+If your topic can be summarized in one word it is too broad.
+A thesis statement should be written to help assert your view, structure your argument, and introduce evidence to back up your points.

 Ways to narrow your topic: